Justice Against Sponsors of Terrorism Act

-The Justice Against Sponsors of Terrorism Act (JASTA) is a law enacted by the United States Congress that narrows the scope of the legal doctrine of foreign sovereign immunity.
-It amends the Foreign Sovereign Immunities Act and the Anti-Terrorism and Effective Death Penalty Act in regard to civil claims against a foreign state for injuries, death, or damages from an act of international terrorism on U.S. soil.
+The Justice Against Sponsors of Terrorism Act (JASTA) (Pub.
+L. 114–222 (text) (PDF)) is a law enacted by the United States Congress that narrows the scope of the legal doctrine of foreign sovereign immunity, and establishes secondary liability for aiding and abetting in an act of international terrorism committed, planned, or authorized by a designated terrorist organization.
+It amends the Foreign Sovereign Immunities Act, the Anti-Terrorism Act, and the Anti-Terrorism and Effective Death Penalty Act in regard to civil claims against a foreign state for injuries, death, or damages from an act of international terrorism on U.S. soil.

 The bill passed the Senate with no opposition in May 2016 and, in September 2016, was unanimously passed by the House of Representatives.
 On September 28, 2016, both houses of Congress passed the bill into law after overriding a veto from President Obama which had occurred five days earlier.
 This was the only presidential veto override of Obama's administration.

 The practical effect of the legislation was to allow the continuation of a longstanding civil lawsuit brought by families of victims of the September 11 attacks against Saudi Arabia for its government's alleged role in the attacks, though the law does not mention Saudi Arabia by name.
+The legislation also enabled civil claims for "material support" and liability for acts of terrorism committed partially or entirely outside the United States that cause injury inside the United States, leading to a wide array of suits against private actors for aiding and abetting in international acts of terrorism that harmed United States citizens.

+Background: Legislative and doctrinal framework before JASTA

+The Anti-Terrorism Act of 1987

+The U.S. Congress first provided for civil remedies for injuries stemming from international acts of terrorism in the Anti-Terrorism Act of 1987 (ATA).
+The Act, in its relevant parts, establishes that "[a]ny national of the United States injured in his or her person, property, or business by reason of an act of international terrorism, or his or her estate, survivors, or heirs, may sue therefor in any appropriate district court of the United States and shall recover threefold the damages he or she sustains and the cost of the suit, including attorney's fees."

+Early litigation and the limits of primary liability

+The first claims under this Act by private litigants generally targeted the foreign terrorist organizations that committed the acts of terrorism, as primarily liable for such.
+Given the difficulty of bringing foreign terrorist organizations to court, however, the chances of recovery for plaintiffs were low, even where default judgments were entered by the courts.
+To overcome this difficulty and to provide for higher chances of recovery, plaintiffs thus began bringing suit against different parties who allegedly aided and abetted those who committed international acts of terrorism.
+Multinational financial institutions were a primary target, against whom plaintiffs would typically bring suit alleging "substantial assistance" to foreign terrorist organizations through the provision of banking services and different financial tools.